 Researcher funded to connect underserved patients with autism and families to support systems

-Elder will lead the nine-month research project at UF.
-Her project seeks to connect patients and families in rural, underserved communities with clinicians, teachers and community members to identify interventions that are most effective for individuals with autism spectrum disorders.
+Elder is leading the 12-month, $50,000 research project at UF.
+Her project seeks to connect patients and families in underserved communities with clinicians, teachers and community members to identify interventions that are most effective for individuals with autism spectrum disorders.

 PCORI is an independent, nonprofit organization authorized by Congress in 2010 to fund research that gives patients a better understanding of available prevention, treatment and care options.
 It was founded to advance the field of patient-centered comparative effectiveness research and provide patients with information that will help them make better-informed decisions about their care.